comsystan/comsystanj/description/Description1DSignal.md

 - Peng et al., 1994, Phys.Rev.E., [DOI 10.1103/physreve.49.1685](https://doi.org/10.1103/physreve.49.1685)

 ### Hurst coefficient (PSD)
-- Computes the Hurst coefficient using the power spectrum density PSD
+- Using the power spectrum density PSD
 - lowPSDwe - PSD using only lower frequencies (low), parabolic windowing (w) and end matching (e) (bridge detrending)
 - for PSD, regression Min and Max can be set
 - for lowPSDwe, regression Min = 1/8 and Max = 1/2 of the PSD size(1/2 of the signal length)